virtual-labs/exp-condenser-leakage-method-iitk/experiment/procedure.md

 3. Click on the “Resistor” button and then click on the drawing box.<br>
 4. Click on the “Battery” button and then click on the drawing box.<br>
 5. Click on the “Galvanometer” button and then click on the drawing box.<br>
-6. Click on the “Condenser” button and then click on the drawing box.<br>
+6. Click on the “Condenser” button and then click on the drawing box.
+Proper connections will be highlighted as green<br>
 7. Click on the points to drawing board to complete the circuit.<br>
 8. To start the simulation follow points 9 to 13<br>
 9. Click on the “Power On” button.<br>